-The Company reviewed the schemes/policies issued by the Company and identified a number of schemes/policies may be affected on business interruption and unemployment as a result of COVID 19.
-At March 31, 2021, the Company's technical provisions are adequate to cover the impact from COVID 19.
+The Company reviewed the schemes/policies issued by the Company and identified a number of schemes/policies which could result in business interruption and unemployment claims as a result of COVID 19.

+At March 31, 2022, the Company's technical provisions are adequate to cover the impact from COVID 19.
 All of the Company's Covid claims relate to the first lockdown back in Q2 2020.
-The number of reported losses have reduced quite significantly since August 2020.